Westwood-S/Battlecode21-Frontend-PSU/README.md

 ### Notes

 When installing a new Node package, always `npm install --save <package>` or `npm install --save-dev <package>`, and commit `package.json` and `package-lock.json`.
 This should work even if we run it from Docker.
-If you don't have `npm` installed on your computer, you can `docker exec -it battlecode21_frontend_1 sh` and then run the commands above.

 Our local processes (including our dockerfile) use `npm start` and/or `npm run start`.
 These commands automatically use `.env.development`, and not `.env.production`.
 See here for more information: https://create-react-app.dev/docs/adding-custom-environment-variables/#what-other-env-files-can-be-used